Yuh works with several quality textiles and processes

 including silk and Shibori.
 Yuh creates stunning surfaces

 In the late 90’s Yuh’s distinct ability and flair began attracting prominent clients.
 Her expertise and work was sought by fashion and fiber art.
-Her creations were included in Donna Karan and Martha Stewart.
+Her creations were included in Donna Karan and Martha Stewart collections.
 Shortly thereafter, TextilesYuh was born.

-From her studio, based in New York City, Yuh continues to develop and define her exceptional concepts, including “Structure and Surface,” a contemporary Japanese textile at Museum of Modern Art NY.
+From her new studio in Chestertown MD, (Brooklyn New York based for 20 years), Yuh continues to develop and define her exceptional concepts, including “Structure and Surface,” a contemporary Japanese textile at Museum of Modern Art NY.
 Yuh exhibits extensively in Japan and the United States.